DevZest/RDO.Net/src/Docs/articles/ProgrammingRdoData/database_query.md

 * Call `AutoSelect`/`Select` to select columns. `AutoSelect` is based on the <xref:DevZest.Data.Column.Id> and then <xref:DevZest.Data.Column.OriginalId> property value of <xref:DevZest.Data.Column> class;
 * Optionally call `Where`/`OrderBy`, or `GroupBy`/`Having` if it's an aggregate query.

-Query builder mimics standard SQL closely.
+Query builder mimics standard SQL SELECT statement closely.
 It's straightforward if you're familiar with writing SQL.
 You can find more examples in `Db.Api.cs` (or `Db.Api.vb`) of the `AdventureWorksLT` sample.